NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Whirlwind Vial.md

 **Activate** `pf2:2` Interact

 Opening this vial releases a mighty gust, forming into a fearsome Huge elemental hurricane.
-The elemental breathes a 30-foot cone of air.
+The elemental breathes a @Template\[cone|distance:30\] of air.
 Each creature in the cone must succeed at a DC 28 Fortitude check save or be knocked away from the elemental.
 A creature knocked into a solid object stops moving and takes 4d6 bludgeoning.

 * * *